 I am adamant: I have no desire to turn into a Hoover and vacuum up a mug of chocolate ganache masquerading as a drink.
 I like my Aztecan delight thin, so I can sip it while gazing out the window early in the morning, like people did in those old General Foods International Coffee commercials.—David Leite

-So I did the only thing a disillusioned seven-year-old could do: I dreamt up a cocoa with superhero powers.
+So I did the only thing a disillusioned seven-year-old could do: I dreamt up a hot chocolate with superhero powers.
 It was sufficiently substantial to stand up to winters in Iowa, bullies on the school bus, and homework for social studies.
 It was thick, sweetly subdued, captured the fudgy essence of brownies yet hinted at life’s more elegant decadences that were yet to be known to me.
-It didn’t so much warm my senses as overwhelm them—an omen of far darker vices, those lingering near the 70th percentile, that I’d succumb to some day.
-The hot chocolate of my musings was like a puddle of melted chocolate with a splash of heavy cream.
+It didn’t so much warm my senses as overwhelm them—an omen of far darker vices, those lingering near the 70th percentile, that I’d succumb to one day and that are best enjoyed in small doses.

 Hot Chocolate To Suit Any Taste

 - For thick hot chocolate

 Scrape the chocolate bits into a high-sided bowl.